torqlang/torqlang.github.io/licensing/torqlang-license-v1_0.md

 Copyright (c) 2023 Torqware LLC.
 All rights reserved.

-Torqlang is not "open source" as defined by the Open Source Initiative.
 The Torqlang License is a "source available" license comprised, as defined below, of the Apache License Version 2.0 and the "Commons Clause" License Condition v1.0.

 ## "Commons Clause" License Condition v1.0